codeherald/documentation/compare.md

   maintenance costs are much lower - the product will also cost comparatively less.
 - Big Automation is a powerful one size-fits all solution.
-CodeHerald narrows down to one specific niche developers and teams using Github.
+CodeHerald narrows down to one specific niche developers and teams using GitHub.